-DC United advanced to the MLS playoffs.
-The last matches of the Champions League play-off round: who will advance to the group stage?
-Who did not qualify for the playoffs
+D.C.
+United advanced to the MLS playoffs.
+Last matches of the Champions League play-off round: who will advance to the group stage?
+Who didn't make it to the playoffs

-The second round of the 2018 FIFA World Cup has ended.
-Now it has become known how many teams come out of the group and fight for victory in the final.
-So, out of 32 teams that applied for participation in international competitions, only 16 came to 1/8.
+The second round of competition at the 2018 FIFA World Cup has ended.
+Now it has become known how many teams leave the group and fight for victory in the finals.
+Thus, out of 32 teams that applied to participate in international competitions, only 16 reached the 1/8.

 This means that the decisive tournaments will be decisive in choosing the winner.
-The successful start of the matches provided Russia, as the host, with the right to continue the tournaments.
+The successful start of the matches ensured Russia, as the host, the right to continue the tournament.

 How the best teams were selected

-All teams were divided into 8 groups, each was named according to the first letters of the English alphabet.
-Under the corresponding letter, 4 teams played.
-From the entire group, only those teams that scored the most points were admitted to the final competitions.
+All teams were divided into 8 groups, each named according to the first letters of the English alphabet.
+4 teams played under the corresponding letter.
+From the entire group, only those teams that scored the most points were admitted to the final competition.

-If main criterion turned out to be equivalent - they considered the number of goals scored or conceded.
-When, according to the calculations, the teams are on equal positions, preference is given to the country whose team got into the opponent's goal more.
+If main criterion turned out to be equivalent - we looked at the number of goals scored or missed.
+When, according to calculations, the teams are in equal positions, preference is given to the country whose team hit the opponent’s goal more.

-If these calculations also gave the same result, they begin to calculate the behavior of the players on the field by the number of warnings and removals:
+If these calculations gave the same result, they begin to calculate the behavior of the players on the field based on the number of warnings and deletions:

-• a red card takes 4 points from the team;
+• a red card takes away 4 points from a team;

 • yellow in combination with red takes away 5 points from the team.

-If the complex calculations of fair play and misses of opponents on the field led to the same result, FIFA has the right to play prizes using a banal lottery.
+If complex calculations of fair play and opponents’ mistakes on the field lead to the same result, FIFA has the right to award prizes using a banal lottery.

 Therefore, even great and productive matches can lead to completely unexpected results.
-Before the start of the games in the superfinal, the situation in different groups is as follows.
+Before the start of the games in the super final, the situation is different groups the situation is as follows.

 Group A